-- Boil the rock in a pot for approximately 10 hours to kill present, potentially harmful bacteria.
-If the rock is humungous, place it in a clean trash can or large plastic heat-safe tub and add new boiling water occasionally.
+- Boil the rock in a pot for approximately 30 minutes to kill present, potentially harmful bacteria.
+If the rock is humongous, place it in a clean trash can or large plastic heat-safe tub and add new boiling water occasionally.

 - Place the rock in a large container and leave it there for one week, scrubbing it with a stiff brush twice per day to ensure any harmful substances fall off your rocks.

 - Test if your rock will crumble easily.
 Change the water and scrub the rock very hard.
 Leave the rock rest for a day, and if you see in a day that the rock crumbled, it will probably crumble in your tank.
 This means it should not be used because it can be harmful to your fish.

 Lava rocks are formed when volcanic lava cools.
 Over seven hundred types of lava rock exists, so lava rocks in stores may vary slightly in color shades.
 Lava rocks may be black or gray, but the most commonly sold lava rock is a cross between red and orange.
 These rocks are durable, as volcanic lava cools into a hard substance.
 Lava rocks are very porous, so they are good for breeding healthy bacteria in your tank.
 Usually, lava rocks come with a hole or two that fish enjoy swimming through.
 Overall, lava rocks are appealing visually, tank healthy, and entertaining while you watch your fish swim through the rock’s holes.
 A great lava rock is as follows:

 |View on Amazon|